Bong Rin Ro: Career

-Ro served with the Overseas Missionary Fellowship for thirty years.
+Ro served with the Overseas Missionary Fellowship for thirty years and was the first Asian to be sent as a missionary by the organization.
 As a missionary he lived throughout Asia including Singapore (1970–74), Taiwan (1975–89), and Korea (1990–2000).
 In his early teaching days, Ro taught at Singapore Bible College.
-While working in Singapore, Ro was crucial to the founding and development of the Asian Theological Association, serving as executive secretary (1970–1990) and dean of the Asia Graduate School of Theology.
-He played a significant role in shaping the program and structure of the Asian Theological Association as the organization emerged in helping develop evangelical theological education in Asia.
+While working in Singapore, Ro was crucial to the founding and development of the Asia Theological Association, serving as executive secretary (1970–1990) and dean of the Asia Graduate School of Theology.
+He played a significant role in shaping the program and structure of the Asia Theological Association as the organization emerged in helping develop evangelical theological education in Asia.
+Billy Graham noted how Ro's book Korean Church Growth Explosion "gives insight into the dynamics of the Korean church and suggests ways churches around the world can profit from its example."

 Then after moving to Taiwan he taught at Taiwan Seminary and Tunghai University.
+Ro also went to teach as a professor at Wheaton College.

 Ro then served as the academic dean of Torch Trinity Graduate University.
 Since 2000, Ro has taught at Hawaii Theological Seminary and Pacific Rim Christian University.
 He is also now the president of Hawaii Theological Seminary and president of the Pacific campus of the Asia Graduate School of Theology.

+He was named alumnus of the year by Columbia International University.

 Since 1990, Ro has been ordained by the Presbyterian Church in America.